wp-sms/wp-sms/readme.txt

 * Zain.im

 = What are the differences between Free and Pro Pack versions? =
-* Login, 2FA and OTP with SMS
+* Login, Register, 2FA and OTP with SMS
 * Scheduled sending SMS
-* Professional support & ticketing
+* Premium support
 * More supported gateways (listed above)
 * Compatibility with Bitly.com for shortening URLs in SMS messages.
 * Integrations with more plugins as listed below: